 Premises Liability » Sex Trafficking

 BBGA’s premises liability lawyers have the experience necessary to hold negligent organizations or businesses responsible for the role they play in sex trafficking.
-We are strong advocates for survivors of sex trafficking and attorney Evan Jones sits on the Board of Directors of ACC SANE, Inc. The Athens-Clarke County Sexual Assault Nurse Examiners Program provides victim forensic examinations and evidence collection, court testimony, and community prevention education related to rape, sexual and physical assault.
+We are strong advocates for survivors of sex trafficking and attorney Chase Ruffin sits on the Board of Directors of ACC SANE, Inc. The Athens-Clarke County Sexual Assault Nurse Examiners Program provides victim forensic examinations and evidence collection, court testimony, and community prevention education related to rape, sexual and physical assault.

 What is Sex Trafficking?